 3. If possible, rematches from the previous tournament should be avoided in the First Four and first round.

 NCAA EVALUATION TOOL (NET)

 The NET is one of many resources/tools available to the committee in the selection, seeding and bracketing process.
 Computer models cannot accurately evaluate qualitative factors such as games missed by key players or coaches, travel difficulties and other effects of specific games.

 Each committee member independently evaluates a vast amount of information during the process to make individual decisions.
 It is these qualitative, quantitative and subjective opinions -- developed after hours of personal observations, discussion with coaches, directors of athletics and commissioners, and review and comparison of various data -- that each individual ultimately will determine their vote on all issues related to selections, seeding and bracketing.

-The NET has five components.
+The NET has two components.
 The dominant one is the Team Value Index, which is based on game results and factors the result, the game location and outcome.
-The other components are net efficiency (offensive efficiency minus defensive efficiency), winning percentage, adjusted winning percentage and scoring margin (capped at 10 points per contest).
+The other component is net efficiency (offensive efficiency minus defensive efficiency), which is adjusted to account for the strength of the opponent and the location of the game.

 Each December, the NCAA will release the first official NET rankings, and then post those daily at www.ncaa.com.

 The committee will create a “seed list” (i.e. rank of the teams in “true seeds” 1 through 68) which is used to assess competitive balance of the top teams across the four regions of this national championship.
 Additionally, the seed list reflects the sequential order with which teams will be placed in the bracket.
 Once the “seed list” is finalized, it remains unchanged while the bracket is assembled.